Meet a few of our Mission Partners!

 After completing his Bachelor’s degree in Finance at University of Missouri-Columbia and Master’s degree in Business Administration at University of Missouri-St. Louis, Keith Vollmer spent the next 28 years working as a construction accountant in the private sector.
 In 2012, he sought work that he would find more intrinsically rewarding and spiritually satisfying.
 He was led to Mother of Good Counsel Home, where his grandmother lived in the 1960s, his aunt in the 1980s, and his father in the late 1990s until his death in 2000.
 His mother also was a quilter here for decades.
 After tackling the finances every day, Keith helps paint rooms, trim trees and plant flowers.
 He is a “handy” and generous man who embodies the Home’s mission of joyful service in all things.

-Sister M. Juliana Ramirez, FSGM
+Sister M. Elena, FSGM

 Activities Department Supervisor